rmorabia/radhika.dev/src/posts/planning-2020.md

 I want to learn **testing**.
 I kinda know Jest, I kinda know Mocha, I kind of know Chai, I kinda know Cypress, but knowing the frameworks doesn't mean I know how to _test_.

 I want to learn **system design/software architecture**.
 I want to know enough about this to confidently feel like a mid-level engineer who can make and contribute to decisions by the end of next year.
+Start with [Khalil Stemmler's blog post on this](https://khalilstemmler.com/articles/software-design-architecture/full-stack-software-design/).

 I want to learn **Freshman-level CS**.
 If we went off of [OSSU's curriculum for context](https://github.com/ossu/computer-science#core-cs), this would constitute Core Programming, a 101 to systems, and a 101 in databases and networking.
 Obviously algorithms, too, but that was covered before.